pyk595/tp/docs/UserGuide.md

 ### Deleting a contact: `delete`

-Deletes the specified contact from the application.
+If a contact entry is no longer relevant, you can `delete` the specified contact from the application.

 Format: `delete INDEX`